TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 >###Challenge: What are the main differences between a novice and an expert in terms of knowledge and learning?
 > - Think about yourself as a learner.
 > - How did you feel about something new when you were a student?
 How was to be a novice?
 Can you remember it?
-> - How do you feel today when you have/want to learn something completely new to you? (e.g. you decide you want to learn painting but know nothing about painting techniques and the theory of colours) Does it happen sometimes?
+> - How do you feel today when you have/want to learn something completely new to you? (e.g. you decide you want to learn painting but have no clues about painting techniques and the theory of colours).
+Does it happen sometimes?
 > - How do you feel when you have to learn something new *in your field*?
 Namely, something that is an extension of your current knowledge about something (e.g. you know well a given OS and you need to learn how a different OS works).
 > - Write at least two things in which novices and experts differ regarding knowledge.
-> > - Write at least two things in which novices and experts differ regarding learning.
+> - Write at least two things in which novices and experts differ regarding learning.

 ####Knowledge and knowledge organisation